ladyron/fitnesstogether-landingpage/README.md

 # Fitness Together Landing Page
-Fitness Together Dunwoody and John's Creek
+A landing page for Fitness Together Dunwoody and John's Creek to supplement an ad campaign for Instagram and Facebook pages.
+The landing page has a backend data infrastructure connected to a Google Sheets in which data leads from the landing page are organized and accessed through Javascript and Google Script.

 # Fitness Together John's Creek Landing Page
 ![preview](img/FT_landingpage.png)